linrongbin16/fzfx.nvim/README.md

 ## 🚀 Usage

-### Naming Rules

-All commands are named with prefix `Fzfx`, the sub commands e.g. the variants are usually named with below rules:
+There're multiple commands provided, named with prefix `Fzfx`.
+The sub commands indicates the user query's input method, (e.g. the variants) named with below rules:

 - **Basic** variant is named with `args`, accepts the following arguments as query content.
 - **Visual select** variant is named with `visual`, uses visual selection as query content.